JoshDavidson0/royal-unit-converter-15/README.md

 # Welcome to your Lovable project

 ## Project info
-- This project was vibe coded with Gemini, Lovable, and Cursor.
+- This project was vibe coded with Gemini, Lovable, and Cursor in order to gain familiarity with ai tools.

 **URL**: https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID